xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 |`disallow-unplug`|True if this PIF is a dedicated storage NIC, false otherwise|Read/write|

 :::tip
-Changes made to the `other-config` fields of a PIF will only take effect after a reboot.
-Alternately, use the `xe pif-unplug` and `xe pif-plug` commands to cause the PIF configuration to be rewritten.
+Changes made to the `other-config` fields of a <abbr title="Physical Interface">PIF</abbr> will only take effect after a reboot.
+Alternately, use the `xe pif-unplug` and `xe pif-plug` commands to cause the <abbr title="Physical Interface">PIF</abbr> configuration to be rewritten.
 :::

 ### `pif-forget`